Improving behaviour with adventure

 Sharing living space, eating together and spending time with each other, enables new friendship groups to develop, and self-reflection becomes more important as they start to understand each other’s strengths and weaknesses.

-A bush camp at PGL Camp Rumbug is a particularly great way to engage students in looking after each other, as well as themselves.
-The rainforest is a uniquely inspiring and grounding environment, where students can not only learn key wilderness skills, but also connect with themselves, their peers, the world around them and their place within it.
+A Camp Out Experience at PGL is a great way to engage students in looking after each other, as well as themselves.
+The bushland is a uniquely inspiring and grounding environment, where students can not only learn key wilderness skills, but also connect with themselves, their peers, the world around them and their place within it.

 Finally, there’s the PGL team.
 The staff on camp really know how to motivate young people and are adaptable in their approach to suit the way different individuals learn.
 Whether it’s activity instruction, leading a bush walk or singing songs around the campfire at the end of an action-packed day, the PGL team make a difference.
 Because to them, there’s nothing more rewarding than helping young people re-discover their self-belief and watching them leave camp walking a little taller.

 By PGL Adventure Camps.